 A reason NRS 202.485 exists is to deter parents and guardians from leaving kids alone in a hot car.
 Las Vegas’s infamous three-digit degree summers can prove harmful and sometimes fatal to children.2

-If a child sustains injuries from being left unsupervised in a vehicle, the defendant would instead get charged with child endangerment (NRS 200.508(2)).
-And if the child dies, the defendant could be charged with a homicide crime.
+If a child sustains injuries from being left unsupervised in a vehicle, you would instead get charged with child endangerment (NRS 200.508(2)).
+If the child dies, you could be charged with a homicide crime.

-2. Nevada penalties for leaving a child alone in a motor vehicle
+2. What are the penalties for leaving a child alone in a car in Nevada?

-Nevada judges may be willing to dismiss a first offense of violating NRS 202.485 as long as the defendant successfully completes an educational program concerning the dangers of leaving a child unattended in a car.
+Nevada judges may be willing to dismiss a first offense of violating NRS 202.485 as long as you successfully complete an educational program concerning the dangers of leaving a child unattended in a car.
 Otherwise, the judge may impose a misdemeanor sentence of:

 - up to 6 months in jail, and/or